quii/learn-go-with-tests/command-line.md

 }
 ```

-Notice the symmetry; despite being different user interfaces the setup is almost identical.
+Notice the symmetry: despite being different user interfaces the setup is almost identical.

 ## Wrapping up

 ### Package structure

 This chapter meant we wanted to create two applications, re-using the domain code we've written so far.
-In order to do this we needed to update our package structure so that we had separate folders for our respective `main`s.
+In order to do this, we needed to update our package structure so that we had separate folders for our respective `main`s.

 By doing this we ran into integration problems due to unexported values so this further demonstrates the value of working in small "slices" and integrating often.